waitblock/wikimedia-commons-fp-set/README.md

 Individual pictures can be accessed from this repository or the web.
 Each photo has an ID number from 00-99, which corresponds to its filename in this repository and on the web.
 To access pictures from the web, use the URL https://waitblock.github.io/wikimedia-commons-fp-set/images/--.jpg, where -- is replaced by the photo's ID number.

 To find the source on Wikimedia Commons for each photo, please refer to the [website](https://waitblock.github.io/wikimedia-commons-fp-set/).

+*Disclaimer: This project is in no way affiliated with or supported by the Wikimedia Foundation.*